Kiguli/TRUST/README.md

-# SinTrajBC
+# TRUST
-Single trajectory control with barrier certificates
+StabiliTy and Safety ContRoller Synthesis for Black-Box Systems Using a Single Trajectory

 ## Installation